-In addition to resumes, students are encouraged in all courses to develop a portfolio containing a representative sample of top work produced in their courses, during internships or through any related opportunities (campus media assignments, outside jobs, freelancing, etc.).
+Students are encouraged in all courses to develop a portfolio containing a representative sample of top work produced in their courses, during internships or through any related opportunities (campus media assignments, outside jobs, freelancing, etc.).
 By the time students begin JMC 499 Senior Seminar, they will have a product to improve and submit for evaluation.
 The portfolio will be analyzed to determine competence in a student’s area of expertise.

 Other Data Sources

 Our department members retain close ties with many external constituencies including public relations firms, advertising agencies, and the Kentucky Press Association.
 These companies hire our graduates, and their feedback provides a very valuable form of student assessment.
 Therefore, we compile data from these sources:

 Survey of JMC Advisory Council.